MSc Investment and Financial Management

 Benefits and opportunities

-- CFA® Institute University Recognition: Through participation in this program, the MSc in Investment and Financial Management will offer to its students up to three scholarships for the CFA Program each year.
+- CFA Institute® University Affiliation: The MSc in Investment and Financial Management offers up to three scholarships for the CFA Program each year.

 - Cash prize and scholarships: £1,000 will be awarded to the best student on the MSc programme.
 There will also be opportunities for funded PhD studies in the School.